Yogesh7920/Pascal-VOC/README.md

 - Subhash S
 - Neeraj Patil

-### General Instructions
-- Create a shortcut of the cache directory to your drive.
-- For task-1, `cd` into the cache directory in the ipynb file.
-- For task-2 and task-3, change the appropriate `%_path` variables in the notebook to point to the right locations.

 ### Fetching data
 #### Recommended method
 - the cache folder holds all the important result of this project.
 Use the link below to access it.